HumanSignal/label-studio/docs/source/guide/storage.md

 ## Google Cloud Storage

 Dynamically import tasks and export annotations to Google Cloud Storage (GCS) buckets in Label Studio.
+For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html/#Secure-access-to-cloud-storage).

 ### Prerequisites